richmondu/libfaceid/README.md

 ### Links to valuable resoures:

-        Special thanks to these guys for sharing their work and helping me understand Face Recognition.
+        Special thanks to these guys for sharing their work on Face Recognition.
         1. OpenCV by Adrian Rosebrock <https://www.pyimagesearch.com/>
         2. Dlib by Davis King <https://github.com/davisking/dlib>
         3. Face Recognition by Adam Geitgey <https://github.com/ageitgey/face_recognition>